nirmitsaini1024/solana-innerve-demo/README.md

 4. **View Results**:
    - Session ID and transaction signature will be displayed
    - Payment status will update automatically
+   - Redirect to success page on completion

 ## Testing on Devnet

-For testing purposes, you can use devnet tokens:
+For testing purposes, you can use devnet SOL:
-- Get devnet USDC/USDT from faucets
+- Get devnet SOL from faucets (e.g., https://faucet.solana.com)
 - Use devnet wallet addresses
 - Set `NEXT_PUBLIC_SOLANA_NETWORK=devnet` in `.env.local`